Destination Wedding Portraits

 Ray and Riki’s Lord of the Rings themed elopement in Trinidad, California.

-Many couples choose to save their vows for this moment, exchanging them privately in the redwoods or along the coast.
-It becomes one of the most meaningful parts of the day—quiet, emotional, and completely your own.
+Many couples also choose to exchange their vows during this session.
+Doing it privately in the redwoods or along the coast often becomes one of the most meaningful parts of the experience—quiet, emotional, and completely centered on just the two of you.

 Examples: